Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Simulation Results

-Fig. \ref{fig:1} shows the unconstrained optimal trajectory for two different merging time $t_i^m$ of $10\,$ s and $20\,$ s.
+The unconstrained optimal trajectory for two different merging time $t_i^m$ at $10\,$s and $20\,$s is shown in Fig. \ref{fig:1}.
 As stated in Lemma 2, we observe two different types of optimal trajectories.
 This implies that based on the terminal conditions, a CAV may speed up, or slow down optimally to satisfy the boundary conditions.
 We also observed that both the predefined state and control constraints (for $a_i<0$) are activated in Fig. \ref{fig:1} (top-left and right).

-We can save the computational effort to produce the unconstrained results in Fig. \ref{fig:1} if any constraint is activated.
-Once we employ Theorem 1 to reduce possible constraint activation set, we use Theorem 2 and 3 to pinpoint the specific constraint activation case.
+We can save computational effort for producing the unconstrained results in Fig. \ref{fig:1}, if we know that any of the constraints might be activated.
+Once we employ Theorem 1 to reduce possible constraint activation set, we use Theorems 2 and 3 to pinpoint the specific constraint activation case.
 We illustrate the optimal state and control trajectories for only state constrained in Fig. \ref{fig:2} (top) and only control constrained in Fig. \ref{fig:2} (bottom) cases.
 However, the results in Fig. \ref{fig:2} have to be recalculated if additional constraint activation is encountered.
 We can avoid the unnecessary computational effort to produce the intermediate result in Fig. \ref{fig:2} based on the following observation.
 Note that, in the state constrained solution, the control constraint is activated (Fig. \ref{fig:2}, top-right) which was non-existent before, as discussed in theorem 4.
 Similarly, we observe in Fig. \ref{fig:2} (bottom-right) that the control constrained optimal trajectory creates a possibility of additional state constraint activation (Fig. \ref{fig:2}, bottom-left) due to the increased speed, as discussed in Theorem 5.
-Hence, we need to take the additional constraint activation into account by Theorem 4 and 5, and enforce both state and control constraints if needed.
-Fig. \ref{fig:3} shows the unconstrained and fully constrained state and control constrained trajectories.
-The three-point boundary value problem is solved in this case, and two constrained and one unconstrained arcs are pieced together to provide the optimal solution.
+Hence, we need to take the additional constraint activation into account from Theorems 4 and 5, and enforce both state and control constraints if needed.
+The unconstrained and fully constrained state and control constrained trajectories are shown in Fig. \ref{fig:3}.
+The four-point boundary value problem is solved in this case, and two constrained and one unconstrained arcs are pieced together to provide the optimal solution.